Kanyadaan, Again

 My first Indian friend in the US, Ketan, went through the process a year earlier and had invited me to his citizenship ceremony.
 It was so wonderful to see him smile and wave the flag.
 I took many pictures.
 I told him I would be next.

 In 2021 when I shared this poem with him he totally connected with it.
 That was a very powerful moment for me.
 In a popular Hindi movie, a ‘non-resident Indian’ (NRI) living in the UK sings of remembering the smell of the soil of home.
-But as I created this artwork, words sewn onto canvas, with brittle Indian wedding-themed papers I had brought here decades ago, calligraphy in my recently re-learned native Bangla script, and the auspicious red—the Bengali color of marriage, I thought about how the color red grounds us.
-How much red there is in everything a bride is given.
-And how the stories of soil is different for a farmer and for a girl growing up in a big city near a beach.
+But as I created this artwork, words sewn onto canvas, with brittle Indian wedding-themed papers I had brought here decades ago, calligraphy in my recently re-learned native Bangla script, and the auspicious red—the Bengali color of marriage—I thought about how the color red grounds us.
+How much red there is in everything a Bengali bride is given.
+And how the stories of soil are different for a farmer and different for a girl growing up in a big city near a beach.

-I had applied for an Arlington Arts individual artist’s grant for my project Curating 4 Community Art Exhibits and had been awarded the grant.
+In 2023 I had applied for an Arlington Arts individual artist’s grant for my project Curating 4 Community Art Exhibits and had been awarded the grant.
 Now I was the curator of the exhibit “Me, Here:” Stories of People & Place as told by the Studio PAUSE community.
 But PAUSErs—the regulars at Studio PAUSE, my community space for art and stories—insisted I enter an artwork too.
 LouLou, while framing something on the art table, said Kanyadaan Again was very powerful.
 Susan, while hanging up her own entry to the exhibit, said yes, I must do something with it.
 Carson, who was bringing frames from the other studio called to ask if I needed the blank canvas as well.
 I said yes.

 Sewing the printed image of Ganesha on handmade paper from old collection of wedding card samples I had brought to the US from India for my wedding.